Kabiru Muhammad Gwangwazo: Politics

 He started his political career as a Local Government Chairman of Kano Municipal in 1996, under the Military Administration of Colonel Dominic Oneya.
 General Sani Abacha was the President of the Federal Republic of Nigeria at the time.

 He contested for Governorship in 2003 against Senator Muhammad Bello, Late Engineer Magaji Abdullahi, Malam Ibrahim Shekarau, Ibrahim Al-Amin Little, and on 5 March 2003, became the Acting chairman All Nigeria Peoples Party ANPP Caretaker Committee after the then chairman of the Party, Ibrahim Al-Amin Little, decided to contest for Governor of Kano State in 2002.

 In 2010 after the creation of Buhari's Party Congress for Progressive Change (CPC), he contested for the Party's gubernatorial ticket where he stepped down for General Lawal Jafar Isa before the Party Primaries.

-He was the Nominee of Social Democratic Party SDP 2015 Nigerian general election where he lost to the incumbent Governor of Kano State Abdullahi Umar Ganduje.
+He was the Nominee of the Social Democratic Party (SDP) in the 2015 Nigerian general election where he lost to the incumbent Governor of Kano State Abdullahi Umar Ganduje.

 Gwangwazo became the running-mate of Salihu Sagir Takai of People's Redemption Party in the 2019 Nigerian general election after he stepped down from contesting for the Party's Gubernatorial ticket.